 (f) Payments for Professional Services

 These payments are for professional services that may be necessary to assist PEBA in the completion of future BAS System modifications.
 These professional services would be in support of PEBA prior to the attainment of self-sufficiency or in augmentation of PEBA resources that are outside of the scope of implementation services and Maintenance and Support Services.
-Such services are not authorized without the issuance of a change to this agreement pursuant to 6.3.8 or a written purchase order pursuant to 6.3.7.
+Such services are not authorized without the execution of a change to this agreement pursuant to 6.3.8 or a written purchase order pursuant to 6.3.7.

 (g) Contractor acknowledges and agrees that Attachment 6 Business Proposal Template lists all fees due for this Project and that Contractor will not be permitted to exceed any of the fees listed in Attachment 6 Business Proposal Template unless pre-approved by PEBA in a written amendment or written Change Order (as defined in Section 6.3.8) signed by both parties.
-PEBA will make payments to Contractor in accordance with the deliverable-based schedule set forth in Attachment 6 Business Proposal Template schedule of payment milestones.
-The schedule of payment milestones includes estimated invoice dates that are subject to completion by Contractor of the related services and Acceptance by PEBA of the related Deliverable noted in Attachment 6 Business Proposal Template.
-The estimated invoice dates are subject to change based upon updates to the Project Work Plan and Contractor’s successful completion of payment milestones and PEBA’s written acceptance of such work.
-No progress payments will be made for partial or incomplete work.
+PEBA will make payments to Contractor in accordance with the milestone-based schedule set forth in Attachment 6 Business Proposal Template schedule of payment milestones.
+The schedule of payment milestones includes estimated invoice dates that, for Deliverable-based milestones, are subject to completion by Contractor of the related services and Acceptance by PEBA pursuant to Section 6.3.10 of the related Deliverable noted in Attachment 6 Business Proposal Template.
+The estimated invoice dates are subject to change based upon updates to the Project Work Plan and Contractor’s completion of payment milestone Deliverables and PEBA’s Acceptance of such Deliverables.

 6.3.2 Invoices for Third Party Software and Third Party Equipment.
-Contractor will invoice PEBA for the fees for any Third Party Equipment and Third Party Software procured by Contractor as follows: (i) in the case of Third Party Equipment, upon delivery thereof to PEBA, and (ii) in the case of Third Party Software, on or about the date of license grant to PEBA.
+Contractor will invoice PEBA for the fees for any Third Party Equipment and Third Party Software procured by Contractor pursuant to Section 6.3.1(c) as follows: (i) in the case of Third Party Equipment, upon shipment thereof to PEBA, and (ii) in the case of Third Party Software, upon the date of license grant to PEBA.
 Contractor will reasonably cooperate with PEBA so that Third Party Software and Third Party Equipment are not delivered to PEBA until they are needed.